mouradboutrid/-TurboGuard/docs/source/tutorials/first_model.rst

 By the end of this tutorial, you'll have:

 - ✅ A trained LSTM AutoEncoder for anomaly detection
-- ✅ A Forecasting LSTM for RUL prediction
 - ✅ A complete evaluation pipeline
 - ✅ Visualization of results